Jennifer Saunders: Early life

 Jennifer Jane Saunders was born on 6 July 1958 in Sleaford, Lincolnshire, England.
-Her mother, Barbara Jane Saunders née Duminy, was a biology teacher, born in France, and her father, Robert Thomas Saunders, served as a pilot in the Royal Air Force (RAF).
+Her mother, Barbara Jane (née Duminy), was a biology teacher, and her father, Robert Thomas Saunders, served as a pilot in the Royal Air Force (RAF).
 He reached the rank of group captain, and later worked for British Aerospace.
-She has three brothers.
-As her father was in the armed forces during her childhood years, Saunders changed schools many times.
+Six months after her birth, Saunders' parents moved to Cyprus.
+Her family moved to Camberley, and then to Melksham when she was ten.
+She has three brothers: Tim, Peter, and Simon.
+As her father was in the armed forces during her childhood years, Saunders changed schools several times.
 She was educated from the age of five to 18 in boarding schools and then at St Paul's Girls' School, an independent school in west London.
+Her first year of secondary school was at a comprehensive school in Wiltshire.
+Her parents had wanted her to board at Stonar School.
+Her family moved to Cheshire in 1971 when her father left the RAF for Hawker Siddeley.
+At Northwich Grammar School For Girls she played in goal for the school hockey team.
 After school, she worked for a year in Italy as an au pair.

 In 1977, Saunders received a place at the Central School of Speech and Drama in London on a drama teachers' course, where she met her future comedy partner, Dawn French.
 French and Saunders came from RAF backgrounds, and had grown up on the same base, even having had the same best friend, without ever meeting.
 The comic duo originally did not get on well, and as far as Saunders was concerned, French was a "cocky little upstart".
 The distrust was mutual: French considered Saunders snooty and uptight.
 French wanted to become a drama teacher, whereas Saunders loathed the idea and had not fully understood what the course was about; thus, she disliked French for being enthusiastic and confident about the course.
 Saunders was shocked to find that she was taking a course to become a teacher, as her mother had filled in the application form.
 Her mother was saddened when Saunders chose not to apply for an Oxbridge university education.

-After the initial friction experienced while at college, French and Saunders shared a flat together.
+After the initial friction experienced during drama school, French and Saunders shared a flat together.
 French has remarked on Saunders' messy habits when sharing the house saying: "When we lived together in Chalk Farm, she had a room at the top of the house.
 We got broken into and the police said, 'Well, it is quite bad, but the worst is that room at the top.'
 And, of course, nobody had been in there."
 The two performed together after graduation, working the festival, cabaret, and stand-up circuits.
 They formed a double-act called The Menopause Sisters.
-Saunders described the act, which involved wearing tampons in their ears, as "cringeworthy."
+Saunders described the act, which involved wearing tampons in their ears, as "cringeworthy".
 The manager of the club where they performed recalled, "They didn't seem to give a damn.
 There was no star quality about them at all."